To identify articles that have cited a particular paper or book, follow these steps for performing a cited reference search:

 2. Because citations in reference lists are often incorrectly cited, it’s important to search with as little information as possible, such as author name and cited work:

-Author: Enter the first author, last name first, followed by a space, the first initial, and the truncation symbol (asterisk): gould s*.
-Another option is to click on Select From Index to browse the author index, and then transfer your selected cited author(s) to the Cited Author field on the search page.
+Cited Author: Enter the first author, last name first, followed by a space, the first initial, and the truncation symbol (asterisk): gould s*.
+Another option is to click on Select from Index to browse the author index, and then transfer your selected cited author(s) to the Cited Author field on the search page.

 3. Click on Search.